-Free tuition in approved full-time courses will be granted to students who are bona fide residents of Victoria and who, in the year prior to enrolment, attended full-time at a State or Registered Secondary, Technical, or Post-Primary School, provided that they possess the prescribed qualifications for entering such courses, and that they reach a satisfactory standard of attainment in each year of the course.
+Free Tuition in approved full-time courses will be granted to students who are bona fide residents of Victoria and who, in the year prior to enrolment, attended full-time at a State or Registered Secondary, Technical, or Post-Primary School, provided that they possess the prescribed qualifications for entering such courses, and that they reach a satisfactory standard of attainment in each year of the course.

 Day Courses and Fees.
 All fees are payable in advance.
 The year is divided into three terms.
-The day courses and the scale of fees per term for the year 1950 are shown in the following table:-
+The day courses and the scale of fees per term for the year 1949 are shown in the following table:-

-MELBOURNE TECHNICAL COLLEGE-COURSES AND FEES.
+MELBOURNE TECHNICAL COLLEGE-COURSES AND FEES

 Diploma Courses.
 Fee per Term.
-Other Day Courses. e p 'erm Chemical Engineering Metallurgy Metallurgical Engineering Mining Engineering Applied Physics Mechanical Engineering Electrical Engineering Civil Engineering ··· } £5 10s. for the first, second, and third years, and £6 10s. thereafter Commercial- Full Day Five Half-days Engineering Machine Shop- Special Full Day Electrical Trades- Special Full Day Art Course- Full Time Five Half-days Wool-sorting- Full Courses Special Course £ 5 3 5 5 4 8 1 s.
-0 0 0 0 0 0 0 15 d.
-0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 Architecture Advertising Art Painting Industrial Design Modelling and Sculpture } 5 10 0 Photography- Full Day Motor Mechanics- Trade Course Farm Mechanics 6 5 5 0 0 0 0
+Other Day Courses.
+Fee per Term.
+Applied Chemistry Chemical Engineering Metallurgical Engineering Mining Engineering Applied Science Mechanical Engineering Electrical Engineering Civil Engineering Communication Engineering Automotive Engineering Aeronautical Engineering £5 10s. for the first, second, and third years and £6 10s. thereafter Commercial- Full Day Five Half-days Engineering Machine Shop- Special Full Day Electrical Trades- Special Full Day Art Course- Full Time Five Half-days Wool-sorting- Full Courses Special Course 5 0 5 0 4 0 3 0 d.
+0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 Architecture Advertising Art Painting Industrial Design Modelling and Sculpture } \$ s. d.
+5 10 0 4 0 0 Photography- Full Day Motor Mechanics- Trade Course Farm Mechanics 6 0 0 5 0 0 0

-In the evening school, the following courses for Evening Courses and cert ficates are in operation:-Assayers; geologists; aero, Classes. civil, electrical, mechanical, and structural engineers; radio technicians; communication and production engineering; land surveyors; mechanical draughtemen; public analysts; art; architects; industrial chemists; heat treatment; mine managers; mine surveying; primary and secondary metallurgy; building and printing trades.
+In the evening school, the following courses Evening Courses and certificates are in operation:-Assavers: geologists: aero.
+Classes. civil, electrical, mechanical, and structural engineers; radio technicians: communication and production engineering; land surveyors; mechanical draughtsmen; public analysts; art; architects; industrial chemists; heat treatment; mine managers; mine surveying; primary and secondary metallurgy; building and printing trades.
 Evening courses for the diplomas of chemistry, applied science, mechanical, electrical, aeronautical, production, radio and civil engineering, metallurgy and accountancy are also in operation.
-The fees for evening tuition range from £1 10s. per term to £5 per term according to the course taken.
+The fees for evening tuition range from £1 10s, per term to £4 10s, per term according to the course taken.